 The sharp increase in alcohol consumption at the minimum legal drinking age has been exploited by researchers who are interested in the determinants of academic performance as measured by grades.
-For instance, a 2011 study based on data from the United States Air Force Academy found that gaining legal access to alcohol at age 21, the minimum legal drinking age, leads to a reduction in test scores of one-tenth of a standard deviation .
+For instance, a 2011 study based on data from the US Air Force Academy finds that gaining legal access to alcohol at age 21, the minimum legal drinking age, leads to a reduction in test scores of one-tenth of a standard deviation .
 Although this reduction was precisely estimated, it may not reflect what happens when the typical university student gains legal access to alcohol.
-The Air Force Academy is extremely selective, most of its students are male, and most go on to become commissioned officers in the United States Air Force.
+The Air Force Academy is extremely selective, most of its students are male, and most go on to become commissioned officers in the US Air Force.
 Furthermore, underage drinking is strictly prohibited at the Academy, a policy that could discourage high school students who are disposed to drinking from applying.

 Evidence on the mechanisms through which drinking reduces academic performance comes from the National Longitudinal Study of Adolescent Health, a survey of US middle school and high school students begun in the mid-1990s.
 The survey asks respondents about binge drinking, defined as having five or more drinks in a row at one sitting (the standard definition used by medical researchers).
 Respondents still in middle school who go from not drinking to binge drinking at least twice a month experience a 0.14–0.17 reduction in GPA and are more likely to have unexcused absences .
-There is also evidence that survey respondents who drink to excess were more likely to report having trouble at school (defined as having difficulty paying attention, completing homework, or getting along with teachers).
+There is also evidence that survey respondents who drink to excess are more likely to report having trouble at school (defined as having difficulty paying attention, completing homework, or getting along with teachers).

 Alcohol use and educational attainment

 An often-cited US study examines what happened to drinking habits and several measures of educational attainment when states increased the minimum legal drinking age from 18 to 21 .
-It found that restricting access to alcohol in this fashion led to sharp reductions in drinking participation, moderate drinking, and heavy drinking.
+It finds that restricting access to alcohol in this fashion led to sharp reductions in drinking participation, moderate drinking, and heavy drinking.

-However, the study found no evidence that raising the minimum legal drinking age from 18 to 21 had an effect on educational attainment.
+However, the study finds no evidence that raising the minimum legal drinking age from 18 to 21 had an effect on educational attainment.
 In fact, estimates of the effects of raising the minimum legal drinking age on educational attainment, although imprecise (statistically insignificant), were often negative.
 For instance, increasing the minimum legal drinking age from 18 to 21 was associated with a lower probability of entering university and a lower probability of graduating from university.
 The estimated relationship between increasing the minimum legal drinking age and completing high school was positive, but statistically indistinguishable from zero.